 The type 0 flour has higher levels of gliadin, resulting in more extensible doughs, the type 00 needs to be worked more.
 These two types of flour are highly refined, roller milled white flours.
 The type 0 flour is good for making loaves with a good rise, and requires slightly less time for proving.
 Whereas, the 00 flours are the ones to choose for ciabatta as they are finer.

-The Gluten varies for each flour, from high Manitoba to mid range, and this is fully documented the nutritional breakdown on the main Mulino Marino website.
+The Gluten varies for each flour, from high Manitoba to mid-range, and this is fully documented the nutritional breakdown on the main Mulino Marino website.
 The gluten percentage is actually written as an overall protein percentage, whereas UK flour is listed as usable gluten, so it is generally about 1 – 1.5% higher that what you would find on the side of a bag of UK flour.
+So really my advice his the play and explore, and discover, it’s well worth trying some Italian flour to make sourdough with.